LimePoint/opschain/docs/reference/properties.md

 content   | The content of the file (optional) format    | The format of the file (optional)

+#### File formats

+The file format attribute provides OpsChain with information on how to serialise the file content (for storage in OpsChain properties), and de-serialise the content (before writing to the Opschain runner filesystem).
+The following formats are currently supported:

+- base64
+- json
+- raw (default)

-_Note: The example above shows the two file formats OpsChain currently supports - JSON files, and raw (unparsed) file content.
-Please contact LimePoint if you require additional file format support._
+_Please contact LimePoint if you require other file formats._

 ### Storing & removing files